hobuobi/cs51finalproject/README.txt

   dawg

     A class implementation of a dictionary as a directed acyclic word graph.
-It has a single property and two methods.
+It simply inherits directly from dawg.py and has two methods.

-    The property is as follows:

-    dawg
-      This acts as the D.A.W.G. itself.
-The initializer function modifies this and stores the words of the dictionary.

     The methods are as follows: